Level/community/README.md

 Yet, releases too often required canary testing in dependents.
 It was hard to predict the effect of a change.
 In addition, documentation became fragmented and some modules actually suffered from the high modularity, having to peel off layers to customize behavior.
 At the same time, we could see that typical usage of a Level database still involved encodings and the other goodies that the original `levelup` had.

 Enter [`abstract-level`][abstract-level].
 This module merges `levelup`, `encoding-down` and `abstract-leveldown` into a single codebase.
 Instead of implementing behaviors "vertically" in layers, it is done per database method.
-Performance-wise `abstract-level` is currently on par with the old modules, or slightly (around 5%) faster than.
+Performance-wise `abstract-level` is on par with the old modules.
 GC pressure is lower because methods allocate less callback functions.
 Custom (userland) database methods also benefit from the new architecture, because they can reuse utility methods included in `abstract-level` rather than a layer having to detect and wrap custom methods.

 Lastly, `abstract-level` comes with new features, some of which were not possible to implement before.
 Among them: Uint8Array support, builtin sublevels, atomically committing data to multiple sublevels, and reading multiple or all entries from an iterator in one call.